Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 ## MuTalk : A Mutation Testing Framework

-_Authors:_ Prof. T. Tournesol -- Moulinsart Lab, Belgium -- tryphon.tournesol@moulinsart.be and Prof. H. Ochanomizu -- AstroLabs, Japan -- hiro.ochanomizu@astroLabs.jp
+_Authors:_ Prof. T. Tournesol -- Moulinsart Lab, Belgium -- tryphon.tournesol@moulinsart.be and Prof. H. Ochanomizu -- AstroLabs, Japan -- hiro.ochanomizu@astroLabs.jp %TODO

 Mutation testing is a way of measuring the quality and completeness of a project's tests suite.
 While code coverage is used to make sure that tests execute each method or line of code, mutation testing evaluate the ability to detect new errors.
 It involves introducing errors and running the tests to see if they are detected.
 MuTalk is a flexible mutation framework providing good default values for analyzing a test suite.
 It can be customized to fit specific domains or projects.
 Through this chapter we will discuss :